andrewgrewell/vagrant-box/README.md

 Sorry but you will need to manually install the dependencies for the time being.
 You will also need to install the `vagrant-guest_ansible` plugin

+There are also quite a few gotchas with running in WSL which I will document when I have time

 ## Usage
 1. Install
 ```sh